One Hundred Fifty Seven

 ‘So twenty four squares, they keep moving to different parts of the city to avoid doing the same place twice.’

 ‘The system makes the incidents appear random, but they aren’t.
-If it was purely random, they would have hit the same square once or twice.
+If it was purely random, they would have hit the same square twice.
 That may not mean much since this is Natasha’s grid, the Shadow may be using one a block or two east-west and north-south.’

 ‘Sure, but the point is there’s a plan to avoid the same places and neighborhoods while anyone looking at just a map of incidents wouldn’t notice a system.’